openmopac/mopac/README.md

 This version contains a CMake build script and compiles a shared library in addition to an executable for integration with other software.

 Self-contained installers for Linux, Mac, and Windows are available for each release.

+While the installers are meant to be run from a desktop environment by default, they can also be run from a command line without user input.
+On Linux, the basic command-line installation syntax is:

+`./mopac-x.y.z-linux.run install --root --accept-licenses --confirm-command --root type_installation_directory_here`

+For more information on command-line installation, see the [Qt Installer Framework Documentation](https://doc.qt.io/qtinstallerframework/ifw-cli.html).